KingHowler/Custom-Functions-List/README.md

 ## C++ Functions

-1. primeTest : Inputs a Number and returns true if the number is a Prime Number and returns false if not.
-Theory.txt file included
+3. primeTest : Inputs a Number and returns true if the number is a Prime Number and returns false if not.
+Includes a Text File containing the Theory for the test and optimisation.

+## Contact Me
 If you have any unique Functions designed than please send them to me for including in this at "m.umarshahbaz.2007@gmail.com".
 I intend to make this a one stop all you need.